top of page

 Other Items:

-• Smartphone.
-These are a necessity today, and a nice one can replace your need for a camera.
+• Personal Electronic Device (PED – cell/smartphone), charger, and adapter.
+These are a necessity today, and a decent one can replace your need for a camera.
 Plus, if you have global coverage (like T-Mobile offers for free), you can stay in contact basically wherever there is cell service or WiFi.
-You can purchase SIM cards for the country youre visiting at every airport.
-And having a digital map with directions right in your hand is super nice nowadays!
+And having a digital map with directions right in your hand is super nice nowadays.
+You can also purchase SIM cards and even portable routers/WiFi for the country youre visiting at your arrival airport if thats your style.

 • 1-2 Really, really good Guidebooks.
 I use Green Guides for driving and a good overview and Blue Guides for History/Art/Architecture/Archeology.
 Rick Steves, Rough Guides, or Lonely Planet usually have the most up-to-date travel info.
 Footprint guides are also great, especially for South America.
 Whichever you choose, ALWAYS buy the most recent edition of it.
-If you don’t make reservations beforehand, this $30 investment can be the difference between finding a good place to sleep and eat or spending the night in a train station eating crisps for dinner.
-You can also have these digitally nowadays, taking up less space/weight in your pack!
+If you don’t make reservations beforehand, this $30 investment can be the difference between finding a good place to sleep and eat or spending the night in a train station eating crisps for dinner (I’ve been there...not as fun as you might think).
+You can also have these digitally nowadays, taking up less space/weight in your pack.

 • 1 Map of the region.
 A GOOD MAP IS ESSENTIAL, but can also be picked up en route, in country, or downloaded to your smartphone (but check your data allowances).